HomePropertiesRentalsGuides to FranceRegionsServicesForumsVersion FrançaiseNews

 If tax authority themselves make an error then they can recover underpaid tax for up to a further year following submission of tax return, which may be increased to a further two years in the case of inheritance tax or where there is evidence of fraud.

-However, in all cases where there has been non declaration, in gift or inheritance tax cases, or where legal proceedings are taken, then the recovery period has recently been reduced from ten to six years for procedures arising after June 2008.
+However, in all cases where there has been non declaration, in gift or inheritance tax cases, or where legal proceedings are taken, then the recovery period is up to 10 years.

 Next: French Tax Claims